Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * Exhausting a planet provides either as many resources as its resource value, or as many influence as its influence value, but not both.
 The player controlling the planet decides when exhausting it.
 * It is not possible to use only a portion of the resources/influence of a planet when exhausting and save the rest for later.
 Planets always provides the full values when they are exhausted.
 * An exhausted planet may not be exhausted again until it is [refreshed](#user-content-RefreshedAndExhaustedStates) by another effect.
+* Players may not exhaust their planets outside of paying a cost or being allowed to by another effect.

 ## Command Counters<a name="CommandCounters"></a>